Frequently Asked Questions

 When will the Town Centre be completed?

 The Town Centre will develop progressively over many years.
 Cedar Woods has completed works on the first stages, which included the first stages of the Williams Landing Shopping Centre.
-Construction has begun on the first apartment building, Newton Apartments, which are on program to be complete mid-2017.
+Construction is complete on the first apartment building, Newton Apartments, and the second apartment building Oxford Apartments.
+Construction is now underway on Lancaster Apartments.

 The delivery timeframe of the Town Centre is dependent on authority approvals and market demand.